pkozyulina/Toy_variant_caller_for_Inivata/README.md

 There were some options on how to approach this task.
 I could use some more of biopython (classes etc) and make it shorter, however the task appeared to be interesting to me so I decided to do most of the coding from scratch.

 ## How to run:
-If you are using default annotation:
+If you are using default annotation, such as:
    * gene1: (55019278, 55205617)
    * gene2: (140734770, 140924566)